 After Devastating Derecho, Midwest Takes Stock Of The Damage

-Hundreds of thousands of people remain without power in Iowa and Illinois and some roads are still impassable, after a powerful windstorm wreaked havoc in the Midwest on Monday.
+Hundreds of thousands of people remain without power in Iowa and Illinois, and some roads are still impassable, after a powerful windstorm wreaked havoc in the Midwest on Monday.
 The violent winds spread from South Dakota to Ohio, topping 100 mph in some places.

-The storm system, called a derecho, flattened crops, toppled trees, and crumpled grain silos.
+The storm system, called a derecho, flattened crops, toppled trees and crumpled grain silos.
 Days later, communities are still assessing the damage.

 Some Iowa school districts are delaying their start dates because of the damage, Iowa Public Radio reports.
-The storm damaged school buildings and knocked out power; some school districts want to give staff and students' families time to deal with their own damages, or their lack of power, internet and cell service.
+The storm damaged school buildings and knocked out power; some school districts want to give staff and students' families time to deal with their own damages, or their lack of power, Internet and cell service.

 "I've never seen a storm like this," Gary DeLacy, superintendent of Clinton schools, told Iowa Public Radio.